A message from Dr. Jarrett Tosk, M.D. D.A.B.P.N:

 Jarrett Tosk, M.D.

-In addition to his work in private practice, he is the Medical Director of Psychiatric Consultation Services at RWJ Barnabas Health, including RWJ Hamilton Hospital and Community Medical Center.
+In addition to his work in private practice, Dr. Tosk is a Clinical Assistant Professor in the Department of Psychiatry at Rutgers Robert Wood Johnson Medical School, and an Adjunct Clinical Assistant Professor at Touro College of Osteopathic Medicine.
+He is the Medical Director of Psychiatric Consultation Services at RWJ Barnabas Health, including RWJ Hamilton Hospital and Community Medical Center.
 He has extensive experience in the treatment of mood disorders, anxiety disorders, PTSD, OCD, addiction, geriatrics, ADHD, telepsychiatry and forensic psychiatry.
 Dr. Tosk developed addiction protocols for the largest hospital system in New Jersey and he has given numerous grand-rounds lectures to physicians and other clinicians on the subjects of addiction and general psychiatric practice.
-In his forensic practice, he regularly provides expert testimony for civil cases throughout the state of New Jersey.
+In his forensic practice, he regularly provides expert testimony for civil and worker’s compensation cases throughout the state of New Jersey.